Corona virus prevention face mask protection N95 masks and medical surgical masks at home .

 Previous Views on the Value of Face Masks:

 Throughout much of the pandemic, public health officials urged us all to use face masks, physical distancing and hand washing indoors to reduce the spread of COVID-19.
-However, although cases are rising in quite a few parts of the country, many individuals remain unconvinced of the value of face masks.
+Many individuals remain unconvinced of the value of face masks.
 They keep insisting that there is no scientific evidence for the value of face masks.
 Studies contradict that assertion with substantial evidence.

 But not all masks are created equal.
 Many of the masks we see people wearing are almost useless.
 And when people wear them below their nose, it’s a joke.